 - Cherry Hill Plantation Oak in Beaufort, SC – This one grows on relatively undeveloped land in Beaufort that formerly operated as the Cherry Hill Plantation.
 It's approximately 400 years old.

 Wow, I'm pretty sure that's the most I've ever written about a tree!
-This post turned out a lot longer than expected, but if I left any questions unanswered, feel free to let me know.
+This post turned out a lot longer than expected, but the tree and surrounding area have such an interesting history.

 Pin It for Later: The Angel Oak: Everything You Need to Know